Estrada, Gausman lead Giants past Rockies, 10-5

 TRAINER’S ROOM

 Giants: OF Mike Yastrzemski was a late scratch from the lineup due to a stomach issue.
 Steven Duggar started in his place and batted eighth.
+“He ate something that didn’t agree with him and we were trying to get him ready.
+I wouldn’t have had any issue if we ran out of players having Yaz hit,” Kapler said. … Kris Bryant came out in the seventh.
+Kapler said the slugger has been bothered by wrist discomfort.

 Rockies: RHP Peter Lambert (Tommy John surgery) tossed 2 2/3 innings with Double-A Hartford on Sunday.
 Lambert last pitched in the majors on Sept.
 20, 2019.